 We are the Rabbis of the Mishna, living in Israel at the time of the Temple.
-To us, the observance of halacha, Jewish law, is the most important thing.
-The observance of halacha, given in part by G-d and expanded upon by the great and holy prophets and rabbis over the generations, is what G-d wants of us.
-We love the halacha because it has made the lives of the Jewish people meaningful and kept us together since the giving of the Torah at Mount Sinai.
+To us the observance of Halacha, Jewish law, is the most important thing.
+The observance of the Halacha, given in part by G-d and expanded upon by the great and holy prophets and rabbis over the generations, is what G-d wants of us.
+We love the Halacha because it has made the lives of the Jewish people meaningful and kept us together since Mount Sinai.

-What is the meaning of Tu BiShvat to us?
-It is special because it is part of the halacha.
-You see, G-d commanded the Jewish farmer living in Israel to give tithes (holy gifts) to the Levites, the poor, and the Temple.
-These are called terumot and ma'aserot.
+What is the meaning of Tu B'Shevat to us?
+It is special because it is part of the Halacha.
+You see, G-d commanded the Jewish farmer living in Israel to give tithes (holy gifts) to the Levite, the poor and the Temple.
+These are called Terumot and Ma'aserot.
 Each year the orchard farmer must faithfully measure and set aside the prescribed portion of his crop for the tithe.

 Furthermore, the Torah demands that we wait three years after a sapling is planted to taste its fruit.
-Until the tree has firmly taken root and matured, its fruit is forbidden, and it is called orlah (unfinished).
-Then, in the fourth year we celebrate the seasons' fruit, neta revai, by bringing it to Jerusalem and eating it as part of a thanksgiving feast.
+Until the tree has firmly taken root and matured, its fruit is forbidden and it is called Orlah (unfinished).
+Then, in the fourth year we celebrate the seasons' fruit, Neta Revai, by bringing it to Jerusalem and eating it as part of a thanksgiving feast.
 Only in the fifth year does it become part of general consumption.

-To properly observe these halachot, it was up to us rabbis to determine for the farmer exactly when the crop year begins.
-We went to the fields and orchards and studied the plant life and found that each year's tree growth begins when the sap begins to rise in the trees on the 15th of Shevat.
-So, we said let the 15th of Shevat be established as the New Year for Trees.
+In order to properly observe these Halachot, it was up to us rabbis to determine for the farmer exactly when the crop year begins.
+We went to the fields and orchards and studied the plant life and found that each year's tree growth begins when the sap begins to rise in the trees on the fifteenth of Shevat.
+So we said let the fifteenth of Shevat be established as the new year for the trees.